Avishka-Perera/dreambooth/ReadMe.md

 # Acknowledgments

 This implementation would have not been possible except for the computational power that was accessible to me through the Aberdeen server at the Department of Electronic and Telecommunication Engineering, University of Moratuwa, Sri Lanka.
-All the training and inferencing were done on a single 24 GB Quadro RTX 6000 graphics card.
+All the training and inferencing were done on a single Nvidia 24 GB Quadro RTX 6000 graphics card.